metu-balance/imbalance-baselines/README.md

 * Evaluation on test or validation sets should be able to be run every few epochs.

 # License
 This program is licensed under Apache License 2.0.
-See `LICENSE` file for details.
+See the `LICENSE` file for details.